nicolacimmino/PersonalFinance/OpenBanking/README.md

 ## Install and first run

 You will need to:
-* Create a GoCardless account and API key
+* Create a GoCardless account and API key.
+Note: GoCardless core business is Payments Initiation and that API is not free.
+However they provide the "Bank Account Data" API which is free for up to 10 active requisitions (bank connection) in a given month.
 * Create a Postgres empty database
 * Install Rust
 * Clone this repo and add a .env file in the `OpenBanking` folder with the following: